hibobmaster/phpbb_ailabs/privet/ailabs/README.md

 * Go to `ACP` > `Extensions` > `AI Labs` > `Settings` and add new configuration, select `discord_cdn` from AI dropdown:
   ![Attachment settings](../privet/ailabs/docs/discord_cdn_smart_proxy_setup.png)
   - Use `Load default configuration/template` to get defaults.
-    Replace Configuration JSON `required_discord_token_a` with Discord token used by [Midjourney](#midjourney-setup) and [Pika](#pika-setup) AI bots or by any other active Discord token.
+    Replace Configuration JSON `required_discord_token_a` with Discord token used by any of configured Discord AI bots or by any other active Discord token.
     Optionally you can add more Discord tokens, see `optional_discord_token_b` and `optional_discord_token_c` or delete both `optional_discord_token_...` if you're not planing to use them.
   - Update the `channels` array to include Discord channels from which you want to proxy Discord CDN attachment links.
-These should be the same Discord channels as the ones configured for the [Midjourney](#midjourney-setup) and [Pika](#pika-setup) AI bots and any other channels you optionally want to add.
+These should be the same Discord channels as the ones configured for your Discord AI bots and any other channels you optionally want to add.
 The `channels` array acts as a security measure to prevent third parties from using your proxy for their own needs.
   - Specify `ALL` for Quote or mention, this is not really used.

-To verify that your setup is working ask the [Midjourney](#midjourney-setup) or [Pika](#pika-setup) AI bot to generate something.
+To verify that your setup is working ask the [Midjourney](#midjourney-setup) or any other configured Discord AI bot to generate something.
 Alternatively you can take a valid Discord CDN link and paste it to you browser as `your_website_root_url`/ailabs/discord_cdn/cdn.discordapp.com/attachments/`channel`/`message`/`attachment_file_name`?ext=`file_ext`, if Discord CDN smart proxy is configured properly it will refresh new then link and redirect your browser to that link.

 If you had a version of this extension installed prior to v1.0.10, you likely already have expired Discord CDN links.
 Below are handy SQL statements to update your MySQL/MariaDB database to use the Discord CDN smart proxy link format.
 Run them one at a time and please make sure to take a backup before you make any changes.